An Intro to Account Scoring

 With it, you can see your best fit accounts and create team-wide scores for companies.

-Harness the power of both DataFox’s and your own data to score companies based on flexible criteria such as:
+Harness the power of both DataFox’s data and your own to score companies.
+This is based on flexible criteria such as:

 1. A curated award list from sources such as Fortune, Inc, and Forbes.